Conservative Myths About Medicaid

 Reality: More research is required to determine the relationship between Medicaid expansion and utilization of

-Conservatives often point to the same aforementioned Oregon study to argue that Medicaid expansion leads to unnecessary
+Conservatives often point to the same aforementioned Oregon study to argue that Medicaid expansion leads to

-Medicaid coverage encourages potentially inappropriate use of expensive services.
+conservatives conclude that Medicaid coverage encourages potentially inappropriate use of expensive services.

 However, there are contradictory findings on this issue.
 A study comparing Kentucky and Arkansas—two states that

-expanded Medicaid under the ACA—with Texas, a nonexpansion state, found that low-income adults in the expansion states
+expanded Medicaid under the ACA—with Texas, a nonexpansion state, found that low-income adults in the expansion

-utilization of emergency services.
+and utilization of emergency services.
 Newly insured individuals may initially utilize health services at a higher rate due to

 previously unmet needs for necessary care that they could not afford when they were uninsured.
 This higher need for health